 We also have intangible assets that have determinable useful lives, consisting primarily of customer relationships, proprietary recipes and formulas, licensing agreements, and software and website development costs.
 Costs of these finite-lived intangible assets are amortized on a straight-line basis over their estimated useful lives.
 Finite-lived intangible assets are tested for impairment when events or circumstances indicated that the carrying amount may not be recoverable.
-For the fifty-two weeks ended August 27, 2022, August 28, 2021 and August 29, 2020, we did not identify indicators of impairment related to our finite-lived intangible assets, and as such there were no impairments recorded related to finite-lived intangible assets.
-We also determined that there was no material risk for future possible intangible impairments related to our finite-lived intangible assets as of the date of the most recent assessments.
+For the fifty-two weeks ended August 26, 2023, August 27, 2022 and August 28, 2021, we did not identify indicators of impairment related to our finite-lived intangible assets, and as such there were no impairments recorded related to finite-lived intangible assets.
+We also determined that there was no material risk of intangible impairments related to our finite-lived intangible assets as of the date of the most recent assessments.